DCHS staff must identify and record communication needs and make reasonable adjustments with service users

 Please read a short user guide on accessing and using the new template.

-This is free to use and is supported by the NHS England Accessible information Standards.
+This is supported by the NHS England Accessible information Standards.
 All you need to do is register and start using the photos or symbols (if they don’t have something you need you can contact them and they will design something for you.

 Please always to reference them when you have used their designs.